Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/README.md

 # Module 1 Video 3: Alternative Ways to Trace
 Here, I saw that tracing does not have to be global and we can use the trace() method to track only certain parts of the code.
 This gives more control when we do not want everything to be traced at once and I learned about enabling tracing at the project level for consistency.
-Changed the question to How are the clouds formed to create a more descriptive and proper example.
+I changed the question to How are the clouds formed to create a more descriptive and proper example.

 Original source code file:
 https://github.com/Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/blob/main/sourcecode/alternative_tracing_methods.ipynb